-Big fat drops of rain started to fall as I loaded my gear into the back of the car just in time before the storm rolled in.
+Big fat drops of rain started to fall as I loaded my gear into the back of the car.
 I reached into my trunk, pumped a big blob of hand cream into my palm and rubbed my colourful hands together as I leaned against the car and thought about lunch at 3PM.
 More drops fell.
-I wiped my hands with a rag as I looked up to the sky.
-The mashed potatoes were now a menacing a dark purple wall that was moving in faster.
+I wiped my hands off with a rag and looked up to the sky.
+The mashed potatoes were now a menacing a dark purple wall that was approaching.
 I slammed the trunk shut and bolted across the park through the rain drops back to the picnic table.
-I paced back and forth along the chain link fence and looked at my hat still sitting there precariously close to the edge – and then I had an idea.
+I paced back and forth along the chain link fence and looked at my hat still sitting there precariously close to the edge – then I had an idea.

-I went to a cedar tree by the rail, reached up on tip toes and snapped a long dead branch off the tree.
+I went to a cedar tree, reached up on tip toes and snapped a long dead branch off the tree.
 I leaned over the fence and poked the tip of the branch thru the hole and hooked it under the sizing strap at the back of the hat.
-Then I lifted it up and over the fence, grabbed it off the end of the stick and stuck it back on my head.
+I then lifted it up and over the fence, grabbed it off the end of the stick and stuck it back on my head.

 Insert sound of thunder here…